-The challenge for many professionals today is to take better decisions, to take more of them and to see those decisions implemented.
+The challenge for many professionals today is to make better decisions, make more of them, and see those decisions implemented.

 An individual’s natural decision-making process often falls into two extreme camps: One tends to trust their instinctive “gut-feeling” while the second becomes stalled by “analysis-paralysis” or the search for “perfect information” leading to an inability or reticence to take decisions.

 No one would suggest that the same manufacturing process be used to make both ice-cream or chair legs.
 It does not make sense.
 Yet, many employees use the same decision-making process irrespective of the question or problem that they are addressing or the outcome they are looking to generate.
 Many employees also feel that they are ill-equipped to take the major decisions under their responsibility.

 Thankfully, there are several different decision-making models and tools that can be quickly learned and applied that will improve both decision-making and the resulting outcomes.

 This workshop offers participants the opportunity to learn and apply a variety of new decision-making processes in a safe learning environment.
 It helps them understand which tools or models could or should be applied in different situations – depending upon the level of importance and urgency of the decision and the amount of buy-in required to ensure implementation.
 Participants will leave feeling better equipped to take any decision that they encounter in their work environment.

 At the end of this workshop the participants will be able to:

 - Use a selection of different (non-technical) decision-making processes, tools and techniques

 - Improve the selection of which decision-making process to use in a given situation

 - Better understand the short-term and long-term implications of any particular decision